What is a Measured Survey? 2026 Guide

 How Long Does A Measured Survey Take?

-Once back in the office it can take a few days depending on the drawings requested.
+Once back in the office it can take a few days depending on the drawing types requested.
 Typical drawings include floor plans, elevations, sections and roof plans.

 How The Office Work Is Done